Module leader: Gill Frigerio

 Summary of teaching

-This module is predominantly distance learning-led with materials provided via a virtual learning environment supported by core reading, a research workshop and tutorial support.
-Distance learning supervision is conducted via phone, Skype, face-to-face and email.
+This module is predominantly distance learning-led with materials provided via a virtual learning environment supported by core reading, a research workshop, and supervisory support.
+Distance learning supervision is conducted via phone, Skype, face-to-face, and email.

 Module timing and duration